 One of the earliest known surrogacies comes from the Bible.
-In the book of Genesis, the tale is told of Sarah, the barren wife of Abraham.
+In The Book of Genesis, the tale is told of Sarah, the barren wife of Abraham.
 Since Sarah was unable to bear a child for Abraham, she had her servant Hagar serve as a traditional surrogate.
 Hagar did carry a son for Abraham; however, jealousy became an unbearable burden for Sarah.

-Early Traditional Surrogacies
+Early Traditional Surrogacy Journeys

 In 1980, a traditional surrogate was paid $10,000 for her services.
 The surrogate was already a mother and had given up a child for adoption before agreeing to the surrogacy.
 After the surrogacy was completed, the surrogate regretted her decision and became an advocate against surrogacy.

 Later in 1984, a couple contracted a woman to be their traditional surrogate.
 After the birth, the surrogate/biological mother decided she could not part with the child and the case went to court.
 The court determined this surrogacy agreement was illegal and granted custody to the biological father while giving visitation rights to the surrogate.
-The intended mother was never able to adopt the child.
+The Intended Mother was never able to adopt the child.
 This case became known as “Baby M,” and helped shape future surrogacies and surrogacy law.

 First Successful IVF

-The First Gestational Surrogacy
+The First Gestational Surrogacy Journey